-- 4.1 Despite reductions in funding, the Council has a strong track-record of managing money well, planning ahead and delivering excellent services. - 4.2 The assumptions used in the preparation of the Budget and Medium Term Financial Strategy remain under constant review and update. - 4.3 The major budget assumptions used in the preparation of the budget and MTFS are detailed in Appendix 1 and 2 of this report which provide details of the changes to growth and inflation, budget reduction, income generation and efficiency proposals, and corporate resource assumptions, which are recommended for inclusion in the 2023-2024 draft Budget and Medium Term Financial Strategy 2023-2024 to 2025-2026. - 4.4 The provisional settlement announced on 19 December 2022, was one year only and although some high-level assumptions were provided for 2024-2025, there still remains considerable uncertainty around future funding, and it is particularly challenging to establish a medium term financial strategy beyond 2023-2024.
+4.1 Despite reductions in funding, the Council has a strong track-record of managing money well, planning ahead and delivering excellent services.

+- 4.2 The assumptions used in the preparation of the Budget and Medium Term Financial Strategy remain under constant review and update. - 4.3 The major budget assumptions used in the preparation of the budget and MTFS are detailed in Appendix 1 to 3 of this report which provide details of the changes to growth and inflation, budget reduction, income generation and efficiency proposals, and corporate resource assumptions, which are recommended for inclusion in the 2023-2024 Budget and Medium Term Financial Strategy 2023-2024 to 2025-2026. - 4.4 The provisional settlement announced on 19 December 2022, was one year only and although some high-level assumptions were provided for 2024-2025, therefore there still remains considerable uncertainty around future funding.
+The final settlement announced on the 6 February 2023, confirmed the one-year settlement. - 4.5 It is important to note that whilst recent Government announcements provide some clarity for the forthcoming financial year, the Council continues to face significant uncertainty over the medium term, and it is particularly challenging to establish a medium term financial strategy beyond 2023-2024.
 However, work has been ongoing to project a forecast medium term position as detailed in this report.
-It is projected that the medium term forecast budget deficit could be in the region of £22.9 million by 2025-2026.
-In order to project the potential budget deficit a number of assumptions have been made on the level of resources that will be available to the Council, as detailed in this report and Appendix 2. - 4.5 The overall impact of the revisions to the 2023-2024 draft budget and medium term financial strategy 2023-2024 to 2025-2026 are detailed in Table 6.
+It is projected that the medium term forecast budget deficit could be in the region of £23.1 million by 2025-2026.
+In order to project the potential budget deficit a number of assumptions have been made on the level of resources that will be available to the Council, as detailed in this report and Appendix 2. - 4.6 The overall impact of the revisions to the 2023-2024 budget and medium term financial strategy 2023-2024 to 2025-2026 are detailed in Table 6.
 Some of the key budget assumptions are also detailed in the paragraphs below.
-A full list of all budget reduction, income generation and efficiency targets incorporated in the MTFS are detailed in Appendix 3.
+A full list of all budget reduction, income generation and efficiency targets incorporated in the MTFS are detailed in Appendix 4.